Church history can be a journey through doctrinal

 1854 - London Missionary Conference.
 New York Missionary Conference.
 Henry Venn,

-secretary of the Church Missionary Society, set out ideal of self-governing, self-supporting and
+secretary of the Church Missionary Society, promoted the ideals of self-governing,

 "Hudson Taylor's story reminds me that God's promises are always greater than our